blocksds/sdk/docs/content/_index.md

   - [Library documentation](./libnds/index.html)
   - [Examples](https://github.com/blocksds/sdk/tree/master/examples)

-- **maxmod**: Music player that can play MOD, S3M, XM, IT and WAV files.
+- **Maxmod**: Music player that can play MOD, S3M, XM, IT and WAV files.
 It can use hardware or software mixing, and it runs on the ARM7.

   - [Library documentation](./maxmod/index.html)
   - [Examples](https://github.com/blocksds/sdk/tree/master/examples/audio)

-- **libxm7**: Hardware-accelerated player of XM and MOD music files that runs on the ARM7.
+- **LibXM7**: Hardware-accelerated player of XM and MOD music files that runs on the ARM7.

   - [Library documentation](./libxm7/index.html)
   - [Examples](https://github.com/blocksds/sdk/tree/master/examples/audio)

-- **dswifi**: Library to use the WiFi hardware of the NDS.
+- **DSWiFi**: Library to use the WiFi hardware of the NDS.
 It has no support for the WiFi improvements of the DSi.

   - [Library documentation](./dswifi/index.html)